iagoleal/iagoleal.github.io/content/posts/automata-tensor-networks.md

 $\braket{M, \psi}$ equals the probability of $\psi$ satisfying the automaton.
 :::

-By interpreting the diagram of a FA as a graph, a common way to represent its transition function is as a family of adjacency matrices $U_\alpha$ for $\alpha \in A$.
+By interpreting the diagram of an FA as a graph, a common way to represent its transition function is as a family of adjacency matrices $U_\alpha$ for $\alpha \in A$.
 Each $U_\alpha$ represents the edges labeled with letter $\alpha$.